monkeywithacupcake/javascript30/README.md

 # javascript30
 This repo is my trip through [Wes Bos javascript30](https://javascript30.com/).
 I'm starting on 22Feb2018.

+## Day 10
+Focus on writing a little function to consider the current action and an array and take another action.
+I should have just googled for shift key because it was making me crazy.
+I finally watched the rest of the video only to realize that it was `shiftKey`.
+I'll know for next time.

 ## Day 9
 The lesson was focused on some tips and tricks in the Javascript developer console.
 Most of these were new to me.
 Hooray for learning!
 Today I stopped splitting up the files.
 I just copied `index_START.html` into my `index.html` to do the work.

 ## Day 8 (March 1)
 Learning about fundamentals of canvas.
 I followed along, but this never worked for me.
 I couldn't get any action even after copying the indexFINISHED js.
 I'm not sure why. :confounded: